eamrhein/MindfulNote/README.md

   <p>User's can create notes, edit notes, create notebooks to organize notes and tag them to help with organization. </p>
 </div>

+## Key Features
++ Notes
+  + Create and Edit notes in real time.
+  + Documents are already Saved
+  + Rich Text
++ Notebooks
+   + Organize Notes By Notebooks.
+   + Can Be deleted.
++ Tags
+  + Notes can be tagged with a label to better organize them
++ User Authentication
+  + Users can create a new account or login with an existing one.
+  + Password are hashed using bcrypt and errors are rendered when a form is filled in incorrectly

 ## Technologies

 + #### Database: [Postgresql](https://www.postgresql.org/)